ansberry/ansberry/README.md

 # The Ansberry Project
 *Good morning sir, how would you like your tea?*

-Ansberry is a project attempting to build a modular smarthouse ecosystem through a collection of common conventions.
-These conventions can then be used to implement microservices and devices that can fit into the system perfectly.
+Ansberry is a project attempting to build a modular smarthouse ecosystem (an 'estate') through a collection of common conventions.
+These conventions can then be used to implement microservices and devices that can integrate into the system seamlessly.

 The project is in a very early state.